 When a woman is seen, the hunter's instinct evaluates how she looks for breeding purposes.
-Young and healthy looking women are the top priority in most men.
+Young and healthy looking women are the top priority for most men.
 Also evaluated are the risks involved in completing the "capture".
 For many men, "capture" means: "Is he going to get sex?"
-Sorry ladies.
 Don't forget, healthy men make a couple million sperm a day, and that is a powerful motivation to seek relief with any woman open to the taking.

 The next step men usually take in their hunting game when looking for a mate is to keep the connection loose and short, but engaging enough to get still what he wants from the woman.
 Lying and promises don't count but are used if they facilitate him achieving his desired goal.
 This is usually a "one-nighter".

 But interestingly, nature is on the woman's side!
 Just as he is reaching his goal (if he is lucky), his brain releases a neurotransmitter chemical called oxytocin.
 Sometimes this changes all the plans for some men!

 Oxytocin is a mammalian hormone that produces a strong, satisfying feeling of connectedness between lovers and their offspring.
 Through evolutionary selection, oxytocin has been programmed to kick-in when it is needed most for the couple to stick together in order to raise and protect their offspring.